 We identified a second neuropsychiatric drug candidate, BXCL502 - Latrepirdine (Dimebon) - through our AI-based platform.
 We plan to evaluate BXCL502 initially as a monotherapy and possibly in combination with BXCL501 for the chronic treatment of agitation in patients with dementia and acute stress disorder.
-The active pharmaceutical ingredient ("API") underlying BXCL502 is designed to affect serotonergic signaling in the brain.
+The active pharmaceutical ingredient ("API") underlying BXCL502 affects serotonergic signaling in the brain.
 Our preclinical data suggests BXCL502 has the potential to treat stress-related neuropsychiatric symptoms in dementia and other stress-related disorders.
 In previously published third-party clinical trial data, daily administration of the API of BXCL502 demonstrated improvement in behaviors using a well-established, clinically validated symptom scale.
-Formulation and further clinical development planning are currently under way with BXCL502.
+Formulation and further clinical development planning are currently on hold with BXCL502.